 (2) The court after a hearing orders the person detained and treated for the additional period.

-2. Within the ninety-day commitment period, the head of the mental health program or the mental health coordinator may file or cause to be filed, in compliance with the requirements of section 632.330, a petition for a one-year inpatient detention and treatment period or a petition for outpatient detention and treatment for a period not to exceed one hundred eighty days if he has reasonable cause to believe that the respondent is mentally ill and as a result presents a likelihood of serious harm to himself or others, and that further detention and treatment is necessary pursuant to an individualized treatment plan prepared by the program and filed with the court.
+2. Within the ninety-day commitment period, the head of the mental health program may file or cause to be filed, in compliance with the requirements of section 632.330, a petition for a one-year inpatient detention and treatment period or a petition for outpatient detention and treatment for a period not to exceed one hundred eighty days if he or she has reasonable cause to believe that the respondent is mentally ill and as a result presents a likelihood of serious harm to himself or herself or others, and that further detention and treatment is necessary pursuant to an individualized treatment plan prepared by the program and filed with the court.
 Procedures specified in sections 632.340, 632.345 and 632.350 shall be followed.